6 min read

 Further, it is recommended for experienced practitioners to practice before or after sitting meditation by effectively connecting the mind, body, and soul for complete coordination.

-For best results, you should try incorporating at least a 10-minute walking meditation into your everyday routine.
+You should try incorporating at least a 10-minute walking meditation practice into your everyday routine for the best results.

 Walking meditation has several names, some of the most common ones including kinhin and mindful walking.